kimjoaoun/exclean/README.md

 A toolkit for data cleaning in Elixir based in R's janitor package.

-Exclean is a project written while I'm studying Elixir, breaking changes may occour.
+Exclean is a project written while I'm studying Elixir, it is not meant to be in production.

 ## Installation